membraneframework/membrane_demo/rtp/README.md

 The sender pipeline (run with `send.exs`) takes sample audio and video files and sends them with RTP.
 The receiving pipeline (run with `receive.exs`) depayloads the audio and video streams and plays them.

-If you wish to stream using SRTP, add `--secure` flag when running both `receive.exs` and `send.exs`.
+If you wish to stream using SRTP, add a `--secure` flag when running both `receive.exs` and `send.exs`.

 Alternatively, the stream can be sent using [gstreamer](https://gstreamer.freedesktop.org/).
 In this case, you only need to start the receiving pipeline: